apachecn/geeksforgeeks-dsal-zh/docs/check-if-a-path-exists-for-a-cell-valued-1-to-reach-the-bottom-right-corner-of-a-matrix-before-any-cell-valued-2.md

         }
     }

-    // If 1 can't reach the botton
+    // If 1 can't reach the bottom
     // right then return false
     return false;
 }